t00shadow/CryoDataBot/README.md

 # CryoDataBot

-CryoDataBot is a Python package designed for curating high-quality cryoEM datasets for AI-driven structural biology.
+CryoDataBot is a Python package designed for ...

 ## Table of Contents